-Non-operating items from continuing operations in the year consist mainly of short-term fluctuations in investment returns on shareholder-backed business of negative \$(1,383) million, (2021: negative \$(234) million), and a gain of \$27 million from corporate transactions (2021: loss of \$(94) million).
+Other items driven by short-term fluctuations in investment returns on shareholder-backed business were negative \$(1,383) million, (2021: negative \$(234) million on a CER basis; negative \$212 million on an AER basis).

 The increase in the level of short-term fluctuations reflects the fall in equity markets in the first half of the year, compared with equity market gains in the prior period, along with interest rates increasing significantly more in the current period than in the first half of 2021.
 Decreases in bond values from rising interest rate losses are not fully offset by reductions in policyholder liabilities as assets held will exceed liabilities, given the need to hold capital in line with local regulations and because some regimes have policyholder liabilities that do not directly reflect changes in interest rates or reprice more slowly than assets.